 Sharif started creating his Objects in the 1980s using found industrial materials or mass-produced items purchased in markets and stores around the UAE.
 Weaving these objects together with rope, coil and twine, the heaps and bundles that Sharif created became a visualisation of the surplus of mass-production – the commonly unseen by-product of the UAE’s globalised, consumerist society that developed since the formation of the UAE.
 His Objects – which handed cheap, mass-produced or discarded materials back to society as artworks – were a vital instrument in provoking and engaging UAE audiences with contemporary art in the 1980s.
 Sharif’s Semi-Systems were initially informed by British Constructionism and particularly Kenneth Martin’s notion of ‘Chance and Order’.
 He invented a set of rules, following this system to create line drawings that transform within a grid and colour studies on paper.
 Sharif revealed in the mistakes and errors that naturally occurs in the monotonous creation of the work, believing that “‘Art’ is a result of errors.”

 In addition to his own practice, he also encouraged and supported several generations of artists in the Emirates.
 Sharif was a founding member of the Emirates Fine Arts Society (founded in 1980) and the Art Atelier in the Youth Theatre and Arts in Dubai.
 In 2007, he was one of the four artists to establish The Flying House, a Dubai institution for promoting contemporary Emirati artists.
 His works are held in the collections of the Sharjah Art Foundation; MAMCO, Geneva; Centre Pompidou, Paris; Tate, London; Guggenheim New York and Abu Dhabi; Fondation Louis Vuitton, Paris; Mathaf: Arab Museum of Modern Art, Doha; Barjeel Art Foundation, Sharjah; M+ Museum, Hong Kong and Museum of Contemporary Art (MOCA), Yinchuan, among others.
 In 2017, a major retrospective of his works, entitled Hassan Sharif: I Am The Single Work Artist, curated by Hoor Al Qasimi was held at Sharjah Art Foundation.
-This retrospective will travel to the KW Institute for Contemporary Art in February 2020.
+This retrospective will travel to the KW Institute for Contemporary Art and the Malmö Konsthall, Malmö in 2020.